"Cheer'"s Jerry Harris Is Under FBI Investigation For Allegedly Soliciting Sex From Minors

-Cheer's Jerry Harris, the cheerleader who became famous for his ebullient demeanor and supportive "mat talk" to his teammates, is being investigated by the FBI.
+Cheer's Jerry Harris, the cheerleader who became famous for his ebullient demeanour and supportive "mat talk" to his teammates, is being investigated by the FBI.

 Law enforcement is looking into allegations that 21-year-old Harris solicited sexually explicit photos and sex from minors, according to USA Today.
 Though he has not been criminally charged, on Monday, the feds executed a search warrant for his home in Naperville, Illinois.